numbworks/numbworks/README.md

 ### C# → Libraries / CLI Applications

+Intended for:
-Intended for other developers who want to integrate my software in their own software and for data analysts who want to use my libraries thru a command-line interface..
+- other developers who want to integrate my software in their own software
+- data analysts who want to use my libraries thru a command-line interface

 | Repository | Effort | Tests | Latest Release | Download |
 |---|---|---|---|---|